How Our Florida Christian Rehab is Different

 - Legal Trouble?

-We do accept individuals who have been in trouble with the law or are in jail.
-Courts have allowed addicts time here in lieu of jail, because they know how effective our program can be to completely change hearts and lives.
+Our Christian rehab center accepts individuals who have been in trouble with the law or are in jail.
+Courts have allowed addicts time here in lieu of prison because they know how effective our program can be to completely change hearts and lives.

 - Personal Growth

-We help the addict sprout new leafs and grow a new life, free of addiction and the pain that led them to their addiction.
+Our drug addiction rehab helps the addict sprout new leaves and grow a new life, free of addiction and the pain that led them to their addiction.
 We are all about planting the seeds of new life and helping the individual grow into a new creature in Christ.

 - Vocationally Focused

-We teach humility, care, trustworthiness and the traits of a good worker.
+Our alcohol addiction rehab teaches humility, care, trustworthiness, and the traits of a good worker.
 We help the former addict find a new vocation and rebuild their future.
 Having a strong future plan keeps the individual excited about life and self-supporting.

-What Our Past Residents Say
+What Orlando Men’s Rehab Past Residents Say

 “When I was 13 years old I woke up one morning and my mom had passed away from an aneurism.
 That was the day my world fell apart.
 My mom was my best friend, and now she was gone.
 That day I gave up on life and on myself.
-After my mom passed away I moved in with my dad, which meant I had to move to another town and change schools.
-By the time I was 15, I had made new friends and started doing drugs to fill the void.
-Within a year I was a full-blown alcoholic and an addict and was in and out of jail.
+After my mom passed away I moved in with my dad, which meant I had to move to another town.
+By the age of 16 I was a full-blown alcoholic and addict and was in and out of jail.
 I was hurting!
 I couldn’t understand why I had to lose my mom.
-When I was 20 years old I got into more trouble, and was given the option of coming to Adult & Teen Challenge or go to jail.
-Since being here, God has done amazing things in my life.
-He has completely restored the trust and love back in my family, and turned my world upside down.
-I actually like who I’m becoming now.
-I can talk to my family without hiding who I am and what I’m feeling.
+When I was 20 years old, I got into more legal trouble and was forced to come to Teen Challenge Florida.
+God has done amazing things in my life since then.
+He has completely restored the trust and love back in my family and turned my world upside down.
+I actually like who I am becoming now.
 God has also put a desire in me to become a youth pastor and that is something I intend to pursue.
 God is and has done amazing in my life and I can’t wait to see what else He is going to do.”